Call4Cloud | MMP-C | Autopilot | Device Preparation

 Expired certificate = No communication = No check-in = Device Rule Cleanup kicking in.

-Why was that certificate expired in the first place?
+Why did that certificate expire in the first place?
 What happened with it?
 Let’s go back in time a bit to find out.

 When circling back about when the issue started occurring, we noticed that it all started when the certificate was renewed last year.
-Which looked successful in the first place but somehow during the renewal something bad happened.
+This looked successful in the first place, but somehow, during the renewal, something bad happened.
 That “bad thing” started the device sync issues.

-We decided to perform a remote session to one of the problem devices to gather some additional information.
+We decided to perform a remote session on one of the problem devices to gather some additional information.

 1. There were 2 Intune MDM device certificates on the device.

-2. Both did NOT have the Private key attached and were now expired.
+2. Both did NOT have the private key attached and had now expired.

 As shown above, on a working device we should have the SSLClientCertRefernce configured.
 This SslClientCertReference shows us the Certificate store in which it is living (MY;System) and the Intune MDM Certificate thumbprint that belongs to it.
 If you want to know more about where the Intune MDM Certificate should be stored, please read this blog: